 Lockers & Storage

-A free cloakroom and lockers are onsite, so you can stash the non-essentials rather than haul them around a museum all day.
+There is a free cloakroom and lockers on-site, so you can stash the non-essentials rather than haul them around a museum all day.

 Other Features & Accessibility

 Moreover, there are talks in international sign language and ‘touch-and-feel’ style guided tours for the visually impaired.
-You can also find sensory-friendly evenings in the calendar for a less overly stimulating and overwhelming visit.
+The calendar also includes sensory-friendly evenings for a less stimulating and overwhelming visit.

 There is also a breastfeeding room where parents can care for their children discreetly.
 All you need to do is reach out to a member of the Rijksmuseum staff, and they will escort you to a private family room.